 My names Osei Johnson and I’ve just turned 25.
-I am currently doing a course at Bristol Old Vic called ‘Made in Bristol’.
-I also work for an artist support community called BLACK* Artists on the Move, among a dozen or so other things.
 My main hobbies are dancing and gaming.
 When I’m not working, I spend most of my time on my PC that I built.
 Outside of that I also read and watch a lot of political content.
 My favorite thing about Bristol is the creative scene, especially music.

 I found out about Babbasa from an event they held at The Station in town.
 I joined Babbasa as a youth ambassador and did the Challenge Programme which was planning and running the Ask Us event.
 I also got to spend time with a couple of different mentors.
 Through this I gained lots of skills and confidence such as project management and planning.
 This in turn allowed me to develop lots of other projects.